Bank of Scotland Contractor Mortgages - Help and FAQs

 Here at LENDERmonitor we receive regular similar questions from visitors enquiring about whether Bank of Scotland offer contractor mortgages.
 We collated some of the more common contractor mortgage questions but if you have any specific questions about Bank of Scotland and contractor mortgages please complete our enquiry form and we see if we can arrange for an expert to contact you directly.

-I have retained a mortgage adviser regarding my remortgage because I have just won a fixed term contract of 3 years (I am a post doc researcher, it is the nature of my work that we have fixed term contracts).
-My contract started date earlier this year.
-I am seeking a five year fixed rate mortgage.
-Property worth 165K, I want to borrow £150,000.
-I bought the property 3 years ago for £157,000 and I currently owe 120K to Bank of Scotland
+I have been dealing with an IFA regarding my remortgage because I have just won a fixed term contract of 3 years (an IT contractor).
+My contract begin date last year.
+I am looking for a five year fixed rate mortgage.
+Property value £325k, I want to borrow £150,000.
+I purchased the property 3 years ago for £157,000 and I currently owe 165k to Bank of Scotland

-What criteria does a mortgage lender (for example Bank of Scotland) adopt to class someone as a contractor or self-employed.
+What criteria does a mortgage lender (for example Bank of Scotland) adopt to categorise a borrower as a contractor or self-employed.
 For instance does one have to own over a particular percentage of a company?

 The above information is in relation to properties in England and Wales.